thephpleague/glide/1.0/config/integrations/slim.md

 # Slim integration

-If your application uses [Slim Framework](http://www.slimframework.com/), you can use the `SlimResponseFactory`.
+If your application uses [Slim](http://www.slimframework.com/) framework, you can use the `SlimResponseFactory`.

 <p class="message-notice">This adapter requires Slim 3 or newer, which is based on PSR-7.</p>